 What is capital gains tax?

 You pay capital gains tax on the profit you make when you sell certain things.
 This can be investment property, shares or other assets.
 You don’t pay capital gains tax on every penny as you’re given a capital gains tax allowance every year, which is currently (in tax year 2019-20) £12,000.
-You pay capital gains tax at a rate of 18% if you’re a basic rate taxpayer.
-And 28% if you pay tax at a higher rate.
+You pay capital gains tax on property you’ve sold at a rate of 18% if you’re a basic rate taxpayer, and 28% if you pay tax at a higher rate.

 How to cut capital gains tax